- Dazzling… Dazzling Cafe

 Taxi to Sai Wan Tang

 Getting a taxi from Sai Kung Town Center to the Sai Wan Tang costs around HKD$100-120, but this will save you almost 2 hours of walking time.
 It goes down to about HKD$25-30 per person for 4 people, so it’s definitely worth grabbing some friends to go with you.

 Speedboat to the Sai Wan Village from Sai Kung

 For HKD$150 per person, you can hop abroad a speedboat and reach the village directly oneway.
 It is the most expensive method, but it’s the fastest.
 Simply look around the Sai Kung public pier and you will find a boat company that will take you.

 Sai Wan Village

 The first stop of the trip, Sai Wan is home to a lovely beach that’s relatively un-littered and stretches on for quite far.
 This will be your lunch stop or refreshment point if you require one, but the prices will be quite steep and inflate some more if there are roadworks.
-If you hike in, then bear in mind that there are more cafes closer to the sea and not just the one that greets you at the entrance.
+If you hike in, there are more cafes closer to the sea and not just the one that greets you at the entrance.

 I had the bean curd dessert, which costs HKD$15, because it’s the cheapest option.
 However, we did get a spectacular view of the sea.